bendtherules/bendtherules.github.com/posts/how-does-Array-iterator-work?.md

 ## A little about the iterator protocol

 When we use spread operator, like `[...someArray]` - it treats someArray as a general iterable, not specifically as an array.
 It tries to get a iterator from the iterable, using `iter = someArray[Symbol.iterator]()`.
-Then it consumes all the
+Then it consumes all the values from the iterable by calling `iter.next()` repeatedly. `.next()` returns response in this structure
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQyNDQxMTI3MCwtODUxODY2MjUsLTE1MT
+eyJoaXN0b3J5IjpbMjA1NjIyMzkzOSwtODUxODY2MjUsLTE1MT
 U5OTMwODEsLTE3OTQ2NTQzMDQsMTAzNjA5NzEwNCwtNDM5OTk3
 ODU5XX0=
 -->